-The most direct way of assessing the impact to the power system of changes in unregulated river flow is to simply replace the current set with a set that has been adjusted for climate change.
+The most direct way of assessing the impact to the power system of changes in unregulated river flow is to simply replace the historical set of water conditions with a set that has been adjusted for climate change.
 Unfortunately, climate-adjusted unregulated flow data sets will not be available until late 2016 or early 2017.
 Thus, because the AR5 data have not yet been downscaled for the region and converted into a useable form for GENESYS, an alternative approach was taken to approximate what the climate-adjusted unregulated flows would be.

-Because annual variations in unregulated flows are so wide (see Figure M - 1) relative to the average change due to climate effects, it seems likely that many of the historical river flow conditions would also appear in a climate change future.
-To determine which ones and how often they may appear, an optimization program was used to assign a specific weight to each of the 80 river-flow records.
-Then, when flow records are drawn at random based on their individual weights enough times (i.e. the larger the weight, the more likely that record will be chosen), the resulting average monthly unregulated flows should closely match the projected average changes from the AR5 data.
-For this analysis, 6,000 simulations were performed, drawing randomly from the weighted set of 80 flow records, of which only 12 had weights significantly larger than zero.
-Figures M - 3b and M - 4b are identical to Figures M - 3a and M - 4a, with the addition of the optimally fitted curves that approximate the average climate change flows.
+Because annual variations in unregulated flows are so wide (see Figure M-1) relative to the average change due to climate effects, it seems likely that many of the historical stream flow records would also appear in a climate change future.
+To determine which ones and how often they may appear, an optimization program was used to assign a specific weight to each of the 80 historical water records.
+Then, when water records are drawn at random based on their individual weights thousands of times (i.e. the larger the weight, the more likely that record will be chosen), the resulting average monthly unregulated flows should closely match the projected average changes from the AR5 data.
+Figures M-3b and M-4b are identical to Figures M-3a and M-4a, with the addition of the optimally fitted curves that approximate the average climate change flows.